Jzar/Space-Invaders-Async-DQN/README.md

 # Space-Invaders-DQN
-An implementation of an Asych DQN to play Space Invaders using TensorFlow, Keras and Open-AI gym
+An implementation of an Asyc DQN to play Space Invaders using TensorFlow, Keras and Open-AI gym

 Written in Python2